electroneum/electroneum-ledger-app/tests/plan.md

 =========

-To get initial funds on stagenet, contact cedric@ledger.fr
+To get initial funds on stagenet, contact us on Telegram.

-To get initial funds on mainnet, ....
+To get initial funds on mainnet, you will have to buy some Electroneum or earn ETN rewards.

 Test 1: transfer